huajiejin/ggml-tools-installer/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/huajiejin/ggml-tools-installer/main/install_all.sh)"
 ```

-*Run the above command again to update the tools.
+*Tip: Run the above command again to update the tools.
 It's designed to be idempotent and safe to run multiple times.*

 ## Prerequisites & Automatic Installation